Frequently Asked Questions

 - Is there bus service for WIS Summer Camp?

-- If my child is doing Extended Day Care (EDC) at the Reservoir Road Primary School campus and my other child is doing Extended Day Care (EDC) at the Tregaron Campus, how can I pick up both of them at a single location?
+- If my child is doing Extended Day Care (EDC) at the Georgetown campus and my other child is doing Extended Day Care (EDC) at the Tregaron Campus, how can I pick up both of them at a single location?

 - I am still undecided about enrolling my child at WIS Summer Camp.
 Can I see the premises first?